A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: Motivations and Contributions

+As we have mentioned, invariants were not just a requirement in the 2020 DAS but were also present in all other Decennial Censuses.
+Most relevant to a discussion of the USCB's overhaul of their DAS is the 2010 Census.
+Since it also respected a set of invariants, the SDC protection provided by the 2010 DAS inherits all the same complications outlined in the previous section.
+This makes it even more important to handle invariants in a unified way, especially if one wants to compare different invariant-preserving SDC methods from within the same theoretical system---as is one of the main goals of this article.

-The issue is that these formulations of DP do not permit consideration of the multiple counterfactual data universes induced by TDA's invariants.
-Yet, as we will see, to spell out these universes is key to articulating TDA's actual guarantee of SDC.
-This same point also applies to any data swapping algorithm, which by definition keeps invariant all counts that are unaffected by its swapping operation.
-However, these invariants are inevitably much more numerous than the TDA's -- an important observation when comparing data swapping with the TDA because, as the number of invariants increases, their impact ranges from negligible to completely nullifying any supposed guarantee of protection.
-Nevertheless, conceptually and mathematically, all invariants can be handled in a unified way, making it possible to compare different invariant-preserving SDC methods within the same theoretical system.
+Like the 1990 and 2000 Censuses, the 2010 DAS primarily consisted of a \emph{data swapping} method \citep{daleniusDataswappingTechniqueDisclosure1982,fienbergDataSwappingVariations2004}.
+While data swapping refers to a large class of methods and is widely employed by statistical offices around the world, in the context of the U.S. Decennial Census, swapping works by permuting the geographical data of a randomly selected subset of households \citep{mckennaDisclosureAvoidanceTechniques2018}.
+By definition, swapping keeps invariant all counts that are unaffected by this permutation operation.
+More specifically, as Section~\ref{sectionSwapping} spells out in detail, the invariants induced by swapping are population totals over various geographic and demographic stratification, whose exact composition are determined by the particular swapping parameters used.
+These invariants are inevitably much more numerous than the TDA's---an important observation when comparing data swapping with the TDA because, as the number of invariants increases, their impact ranges from negligible to completely nullifying any supposed guarantee of protection.